codacy/codacy-rubocop/docs/description/Rails_HelperInstanceVariable.md

 variable, consider moving the behavior elsewhere, for example to a model, decorator or presenter.

-Provided that a class inherits `ActionView::Helpers::FormBuilder`, an offense will not be registered.
+Provided that an instance variable belongs to a class, an offense will not be registered.

 # Examples